-Some babies need a lot of help with burping while others need very little assistance.
-Regardless of whether your baby is particularly gassy though, he or she will inevitably need help at some time so you’d be wise to be prepared.
+As a new parent, there are a wide variety of skills we all need to learn and FAST!
+One such skill is how to burp our baby.
+Whilst some babies need a lot of help with burping, others need very little assistance at all.
+However, regardless of whether your baby is breast or bottle fed, particularly gassy or not, he or she will inevitably need help at some time so you’d be wise to be prepared.

 The short answer to that question is ‘because they can’t do it themselves’.

 You need to burp your baby in order to prevent this pain.

 In addition to this, babies have very tiny stomachs.
 In fact, the stomach of a newborn is only about the size of a hazelnut and by two weeks of age, it will only have grown to roughly the size of a large hen’s egg.
 You can probably imagine then, that even a small bubble of air or gas takes up valuable room in a young baby’s stomach.
 As such, burping your baby frees up room in his or her stomach meaning Bub doesn’t need to be fed as often.

 - Feeding too quickly- If you’re offering your baby a nipple that has a flow that’s too fast or if Mom has a fast let down, baby will inevitably gulp down the milk (and excess air) which causes gas to collect in the stomach.